abe-winter/abe-winter.github.io/_posts/2020-02-08-solo-sanity.md

 You start out and you're like 'I can work 10 hours a day and just crank', and you end up bouncing off the walls.

 Those pesky others at work were preventing you from working on things that aren't ready to start yet.
-The gates they were putting up were systemic and real.
+The gates they were putting up were guarding a cliff, or at least a rabbit-hole.

 Surveys have a similar effect of forcing you to wait for spec and reality to align before you start building.